-“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine”, Marketing Coordinator at Fairmont Hot Springs Resort, tells us.
+“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine”, explains the Marketing Coordinator at Fairmont Hot Springs Resort.
 And unlike some hot springs that sometimes has a touch of sulphuric smell, Fairmont’s are odourless.

 All that’s needed to complete this sweet sensory experience is something to feast your eyes on; good thing the views of the Columbia Valley and Purcell Mountains beyond stand ready to serve this exact need.